OpenTranslationBible/open-bible/en-GB/26.Ezekiel/md/ezekiel-44.md

 They must not shave their heads or let their hair grow long, but must keep their hair neatly trimmed.

 ## Ezekiel 44:21
-No priest shall drink wine when he enters the inner court.
+Priests are not to consume wine when they enter the inner court.

 ## Ezekiel 44:22
 They shall not marry a widow or a divorced woman; they may marry only virgins from the descendants of Israel or a widow who is the widow of a priest.